noahc3/Homebrew-Guide/gettingstarted/safetyprecautions.rst

 By backing up your NAND (the Switch's internal memory), you will later be able to restore it in the event that anything goes wrong, essentially rewinding it back to a previous state.
 BIS keys are also good to backup so you can reinstall any firmware version manually should your NAND backup become corrupted or lost.

-1. Enter RCM but this time send the Hekate payload provided in the SDSetup download to your Switch (refer to Section 1: Accessing RCM if you've forgotten how)
+1. Enter RCM but this time send the Hekate payload provided in the SDSetup download to your Switch **while holding Vol-** (refer to Section 1: Accessing RCM if you've forgotten how)
 2. In Hekate, select **'Tools > Backup > Backup eMMC BOOT0/1'**

     * Use Volume +/- to change menu selection and Power to select an option.